 - Other facilities designated as part of the program

 When you receive loan forgiveness under the Florida nurse forgiveness loan program, payment will be made directly to your lender at the end of each 12-month service period.
 Learn more about the NSLFP.

 Other options for student loan forgiveness

-While the state of Florida may not have many student loan forgiveness options, there are other ways to receive student loan forgiveness.
+While the state of Florida may not have many student loan forgiveness options, there are other ways to receive student loan forgiveness from the federal government.

 Public Service Loan Forgiveness

-After the 10 years of service and 120 qualified payments, you can apply for forgiveness by filling out an application.
+After 10 years of service and 120 qualified payments, you can apply for forgiveness for your education loans by filling out an application.

 The one important thing to note, though, is that current tax laws require borrowers to pay taxes on their forgiven loans (this isn’t the case with PSLF).